-The precision of the NextSeg 550Dx High Output Reagent Kit v2.5 (300 cycles) with the Germline Variant Module was evaluated using Platinum Genome samples and a representative assay.
-Testing consisted of a single library preparation using the TruSeq Custom Amplicon Kit Dx and included 12 samples processed with eight replicates
+The precision of the NextSeq 550Dx High Output Reagent Kit v2.5 (300 cycles) with the Germline Variant Module was evaluated using Platinum Genome samples and a representative assay.
+Testing consisted of a single library preparation using the TruSeq Custom Amplicon Kit Dx and included 12 samples processed with eight replicates each.
+Libraries were sequenced with three lots of the NextSeq 550Dx High Output Reagent Kit v2.5 (300 cycles) and three NextSeq 550Dx instruments for a total of nine sequencing runs.

-2Lowest observed value by sample replicate across all runs (based on 11 runs for NextSeq 550Dx High Output Reagent Kit v2.5).